shahanakattil/MS-900-Lab-Content/Instructions/Module-1-Intro-to-Microsoft-365-Admin-Center.md

    - **Health**: View the service health at a glance.
 You can also check out more details and the service health history.

    - **Admin centers**: Open separate admin centers for Exchange, Skype for Business, SharePoint, Yammer, and Azure AD.
 Each admin center includes all available settings for that service.

+## Lab objectives
+In this lab, you will perform:

++ Exercise 1: Admin Experience for User Management
++ Exercise 2: Explore Microsoft 365 Apps

 ### Estimated Timing: 90 minutes